 Visiting the 13th arrondissement on your own

-If you want to take your time, visiting the 13th arrondissement on your own is probably the best option.
+If you want to take your time, visiting the 13th arrondissement on your own is probably your best option.
 Most of the murals are located around Boulevard Vincent Aurio and Avenue de Choisy.

-To dive into the enigmatic realm of Parisian street art, Captain Ulysses highly recommends that you opt for a guided tour!
+To dive into the enigmatic realm of Parisian street art, Captain Ulysses highly recommends opting for a guided tour!

-With a passionnate guide, you will find out everything there is to know of “Street Art 13” project and the most impressive murals in the area.
+Accompanied by an enthusiastic tour guide, you’ll discover everything there is to know about the “Street Art 13” project and be able to admire all of the most impressive murals in the area.

 Street art workshop in the 13th arrondissement

 You’re not satisfied with simply being a spectator?
-So, why not (try and) become a street artist yourself?
+Why not (try and) become a street artist yourself?

-Local artists created a workshop to initiate people to street art: quite a unique opportunity to design your own piece of street art!
+Local artists created a workshop to try your hand at street art: quite a unique opportunity to design your own piece of street art!

-If you want to book your visits and activities in advance, the Captain recommends that you have a look at the website GetYourGuide.
-Guided tours, entrance tickets, cruises, unique activities : there’s plenty to chose from.
-If you want to avoid queuing to get into museums and monuments, the Captain suggests that you opt for skip-the-line tickets which you can book ahead of time.
+🎟️ Activities : in order to book skip-the-line tickets, tours and activities in Paris, Captain Ulysses highly recommends GetYourGuide and Civitatis.
+Guided tours, entrance tickets, cruises, unusual activities: there’s plenty to chose from.
+If you want to avoid queuing to get into museums and monuments, the Captain suggests opting for skip-the-line tickets.

-What would Paris be without the Seine ?
-The Captain loves sailing on the river and admiring the emblematic monuments of the capital, especially at nightfall.
-You will find a large choice of cruises in Paris here.
+⛵ City cruises: Can you really visit Paris without going on a cruise on the Seine?
+The Captain loves sailing on the river and admiring the emblematic monuments of the French capital, especially at nightfall.
+You will find a large selection of cruises in Paris here.

-Planes, trains, busses or cars: any type of transport leads to Paris.
-If you’re planning on flying to the capital, the Captain recommends that you check Skyscanner, an online comparator which is perfect for finding the best prices.
-If your dates are flexible, you can even compare prices over several weeks to find the best option.
-Paris is also a city easily accessible by train and bus.
-To book your tickets, we highly recommend Trainline, which integrates the offer of 207 train and bus companies in 44 countries.
+✈️ Flights, trains & buses : Good news: getting to Paris is quite easy!
+If you’re planning on flying to the capital, the Captain recommends Skyscanner, an online comparator which is perfect for finding the best deals.
+If your dates are flexible, you can even compare prices over several weeks.
+Paris is also easily accessible by train and bus.
+To book your tickets, the Captain highly recommends Omio, which integrates the offer of 207 train and bus companies in 44 countries.